Grouping SKUs

 Understand the purpose of SKU groups as well as how they're defined, managed, and associated with products

-A SKU group represents a collection of products with similar compliance requirements.
-SKU groups store product compliance data so that it can be used when calculating taxes, determining landed cost, identifying goods at international borders, creating invoices, and numerous other downstream operations.
+A represents a collection of products with similar compliance requirements.
+SKU groups store product compliance data to use when calculating taxes, determining landed cost, identifying goods at international borders, creating invoices, and numerous other downstream operations.

-Tax codes, export control classification numbers, dangerous goods handling requirements, and delivery confirmation requirements are just some of the product compliance data that is held in SKU groups.
+Tax codes, export control classification numbers, dangerous goods handling requirements, and delivery confirmation requirements are just some of the product compliance data held in SKU groups.

 You can use SKU groups to: